Mass-like invariants for asymptotically hyperbolic metrics: On the irreducible representations that appear in the classification

-In what follows, we will recall the related Chru\'sciel-Herzlich's definition of the mass based on the scalar curvature operator as in~\cite{ChruscielHerzlich}.
-Section~\ref{subsec_subrepresentations} introduces a method to construct curvature operators that can be used to construct a given mass from the theory we introduced above.
+In the following Section~\ref{subsec_Scal}, we will recall Chru\'sciel-Herzlich's definition of the mass based on the scalar curvature operator as in~\cite{ChruscielHerzlich}.
+In Section~\ref{subsec_subrepresentations} we introduce a method to construct curvature operators that can be used to construct a given mass from the theory we introduced above.
 This strategy will be carried out in Sections~\ref{subsec_Conformal} and~\ref{subsec_Weyl}.
-We will in particular discuss carefully the relevant decay assumptions to be made.
+We will in particular discuss the decay assumptions which must to be made.